anuragkumar19/Carousel/README.md

-# Carousel
+# ComponentsBay
-A front-end library for create powerful, responsive and modern carousel in the website.
+A front-end library for create powerful, responsive and modern design i.e : carousel,modals in the website.
 It's free and open-source.

+# Released Soon
+# Coming Soon